Help us improve your experience.

 • To upgrade MX Series, see Junos® OS Software Installation and Upgrade Guide.

 When you upgrade both the controllers, ensure to upgrade both the REs.
-After the controller upgrade, you may notice warning message as shown below if you run a configuration command even before the satellites are upgraded.
-You must not run Junos configuration commands until the satellites are upgraded.
+After you upgrade the controller, you might notice a warning message, as shown below, if you run a configuration command before you upgrade the satellites.
+You must not run Junos configuration commands until you upgrade the satellites.

-Ignore any warning messages that you might notice during the commit operations until the satellites are also upgraded.
+Ignore any warning messages you might notice during the commit operations until you upgrade the satellites.

 • If you have JDM, see JDM and vSRX Virtual Firewall Upgrade Process.